 It’s important for students and parents to understand the specific requirements in their area in order to plan and fulfill these obligations.

 States with Mandatory Service Hour Requirements

 Several states have implemented mandatory community service hour requirements for high school students.
-For example, in Florida, students need to complete a minimum of 75 hours of community service in order to graduate.
-In Maryland, the requirement is 75 hours, while in Illinois, it is 40 hours.
+For example, in Florida, students need to complete a minimum of 75 hours of community service in order to in order to qualify for a Florida Bright Futures Scholarship.